0xheycat/Testnet-validator/Transformers/Readme.md

 sudo ufw enable
 ```

-## Upgrade TTFSC to v0.20.1 updated 05/1/2023
+## Upgrade TTFSC to v0.33.1 updated 11/19/2023
-> Transformer 2nd phase for public LIVE:
+> Transformer Testnet phase for public LIVE:

-Update of v0.20.1
+Update of v0.33.1
-✅Added block replenishment protocol to the validation synchronization process.
-✅Solved the deadlock problem when block pools broadcast transactions.
+✅ Fix the problem that the return value of RPC interface is wrong.
+✅ Solve the problem that contract transactions can not be synchronized in some cases.
+✅ Increase RPC thread processing capacity to support more concurrent processing of requests.

 ## additional Instructions: